Twelve Leaf Resin Table by MICHAEL HURWITZ [Elected Fellow, American Craft Council, 2014]

 Personally, I can't imagine anyone more deserving of the Award of Distinction than Bebe Pritam Johnson and Warren Eames Johnson.
 They built and crafted a business that has sustained them, given a boost to grateful makers, and played an important part in building the dialogue that underpins today's studio furniture movement.

-This year's Award of Distinction ceremony will be hosted on Saturday of the FS14 conference in Port Townsend, Washington.
+This year's Award of Distinction ceremony was hosted at the FS14 conference in Port Townsend, Washington, on June 21.

 More About the Award of Distinction